-- (1) Corresponds to: Pailitas lot located in La Floresta village, which will be donated; North America lot located in the Municipality of Bello, disused or unproductive machinery and transportation equipment. - (2) Transfer of the investment owned in Conesión Pacífico Tres equivalent to 48% participation because on the date of these financial statements a non-binding offer is received from an investor and an exclusivity agreement is signed with the investor.
+(1) Corresponds to: Pailitas lot located in La Floresta village, which will be donated; North America lot located in the Municipality of Bello, disused or unproductive machinery and transportation equipment.

+(2) Transfer of the investment owned in Conesión Pacífico Tres equivalent to 48% participation due to the fact that on the date of these financial statements a non-binding offer is received from an investor and an exclusivity agreement is signed with the investor.